 This is one of the things I loved about the adventure tourism side of Aruba, yes there were the touristy activities such as the party catamarans and the jeep safari caravans which were relatively crowded, but there were also opportunities for independent adventures away from the crowds too, and there were genuinely times on these activities where I barely saw other travellers or tourists at all.

 One way isn’t better than the other, it all depends on what you are looking for and what you feel like doing on any given day, the beautiful thing about it is that you have the choice.

 Of course being an island, I couldn’t stay away from the ocean for too long.
 The opportunity to go ocean kayaking came up and despite already sporting an epic fail sunburn and multiple aches and bruises from the previous adventure activities, there was no way I could turn that down.

 So after a quick and perfunctory safety briefing (in which admittedly I paid more attention to the kayak center’s cat), I jumped in and began rowing.
 What the guide didn’t tell us before we started that the wind was particularly heavy that day, and was creating a few strong waves that made it difficult to remain upright and certainly made it a challenge to keep to the coastline.

-What began as a relaxing paddle out of the pier became much more of a challenge as the waves began to pull me out to sea, and we lost half our group who gave up and headed back to shore after being capsized by the wind, so I hastily shouted instructions to the others to make up some epic last words if I got blown out to Venezuela and put my back into the rowing.
+What began as a relaxing paddle out of the pier became much more of a challenge as the waves began to pull me out to sea, and we had already lost half our group who gave up and headed back to shore after being capsized by the wind so I hastily shouted instructions to the others to make up some epic last words for me if I got blown out to Venezuela and put my back into the rowing.